Boylan & Dodd

 • Right to withdraw consent – if we are processing personal data based on your consent, you may withdraw that consent at any time.

-In order to exercise any of the rights set out above, or if you have questions or concerns about how we process your data, please contact us at email@example.com or by post at 41 Percy Place, Dublin 4, Ireland.
+In order to exercise any of the rights set out above, or if you have questions or concerns about how we process your data, please contact us at email@example.com or by post at 13 Fitzwilliam Square, Dublin 2, D02 PY27, Ireland.
 You also have the right to lodge a complaint with the Data Protection Commission, whose contact details are as follows:

 Data Protection Commission